 Chapter 7: Liquidation

-This is by far the most common Chapter to file under.
-Debtors who file under Chapter 7 do not have to pay back any of their general unsecured debt from their future earnings, but at the same time put themselves at risk of the trustee liquidating their non-exempt property to pay off creditors.
-Individuals, married couples, and businesses that want to cease operating may file under Chapter 7.
-However, since 2005 Congress has made the requirements of eligibility more strict and some debtors who would like to file under Chapter 7 are forced into Chapter 11 or 13.
-A run-of-the-mill Chapter 7 bankruptcy lasts about 4-5 months from the time the case is filed to when you receive your discharge and the case is closed.
+This is by far the most common Chapter of bankruptcy to file under.
+Debtors who file their bankruptcy case under Chapter 7 usually do not have to pay back any of their general unsecured debt, but at the same time put themselves at risk of the trustee liquidating their non-exempt property to pay off creditors.
+Individuals, married couples, and businesses may file a Chapter 7 bankruptcy.
+However, since 2005 Congress has made the requirements of eligibility more strict and some debtors who would like to file their bankruptcy under Chapter 7 are forced into Chapter 13 bankruptcy or possibly a Chapter 11 bankruptcy.
+A run-of-the-mill Chapter 7 bankruptcy lasts about 4-6 months from the time the case is filed to when you receive your discharge and the case is closed.

 Chapter 9: Municipalities

-This Chapter is reserved for cities, towns, counties, and other municipal entities who have become insolvent and need the assistance of restructuring through a Chapter 9 Plan.
+This chapter of bankruptcy is reserved for cities, towns, counties, and other municipal entities who have become insolvent and need the assistance of restructuring through a Chapter 9 Plan.
 Notable cases include Orange County, San Bernardino County, Desert Hot Springs, Stockton, Mammoth Lakes, and most recently Detroit, MI.

 Chapter 11: Restructure/Reorganize

-This chapter is reserved for business that want to continue operating and are in need of restructuring their debts and for individuals who want to retain their property and make a plan of repayment but are not eligible for Chapter 13 because they have too much debt.
+This chapter of bankruptcy is reserved for business that want to continue operating and are in need of restructuring their debts and for individuals who want to retain their property and make a plan of repayment and reorganization but either do not want to file their bankruptcy under chapter 7 or chapter 13 or are not eligible to file under these chapters.

 Chapter 12 – Farmers/Fisherman